 When you need to get a job, the most important thing you must prepare is your resume along with your cover letter.
-The content of your resume will depend on the type of job you will be applying, while other information such as your personal details will stay consistent.
+The content of your resume will depend on the type of job you will be applying for, while other information such as your personal details will stay consistent.
 You will present your professional self in your resume.
 In this document, you must compile your educational background, job experiences, and skills/capabilities.
-No matter what type of job you are aiming, stick to one purpose only, to sell yourself to the employer, and get interviewed.
+No matter what type of job you are aiming for, stick to one purpose only and get interviewed.
 There are plenty of resume writing guidelines and resume writing services in case you plan to outsource resume writing to professionals.
 Decided to write a resume by yourself?
 You have to know the very basics and rules of it.
 Let’s start.

 The Basic Steps